Adblue failure, what next?

 -

-as well as cooperating systems, such as DPF or injection system.
+as well as cooperating systems, such as DPF or the injection system.

 1. Computer diagnostics of the AdBlue system

-Diagnosis should always start by connecting a diagnostic computer (e.g. VCDS, Thinkcar, Autoxscan ) and:
+Diagnosis should always begin by connecting a diagnostic computer (e.g., VCDS, Thinkcar, Autoxscan) and:

 -